RADIUS Events Logs: How to View and Access Them

 Key Points

-• Since RADIUS is also known as an AAA ( Authentication, Authorization, and Accounting) server, Accounting plays an important role in generating event logs that contain vital information such as connection requests, authentication success rates, and so on.
+• RADIUS functions as an AAA (Authentication, Authorization, and Accounting) server.
+Its Accounting component generates event logs that track connection requests, authentication success rates, and other key network data.

-• RADIUS event logs play a vital role in audit compliance, troubleshooting authentication failures, Wi-Fi and VPN connectivity issues, tracking devices and users' access to your network, etc.
+• RADIUS event logs play a vital role in audit compliance, troubleshooting authentication failures, managing Wi-Fi and VPN connectivity issues, and monitoring devices and users' access to your network.

 • You can easily view events with SecureW2's CloudRADIUS or stream Accounting logs to existing infrastructure.

 RADIUS servers are often called AAA (authentication, authorization and accounting) servers because they perform each of those three functions.
-Accounting – which refers to the process of tracking events as they occur – is something a RADIUS server achieves by generating event logs.
+A RADIUS server handles accounting – the process of tracking events as they occur – by generating event logs.

 RADIUS logs contain detailed information on the clients accessing your network.
-Checking here should be one of your first steps when determining what the cause of network connectivity issues is – or when you suspect unauthorized network access.
+Checking those logs should be one of your first steps when troubleshooting network connectivity issues or investigating suspected unauthorized network access.
 In this blog, we’ll show you exactly where to find RADIUS event logs, and why they’re important.

 What are RADIUS Event Logs?

 RADIUS servers can be configured to perform event logging, an in-depth record of events related to connection requests from RADIUS clients.
-These event logs can vary in detail, but they will often show things such as the device, OS, user, whether the authentication was successful or failed, and error messages related to the authentication attempt.
+These event logs can vary in detail, but they will often include the device, OS, user, whether the authentication was successful or failed, and error messages related to the authentication attempt.

 Logs can be generated every time a RADIUS client attempts to authenticate to your network or VPN.
 They’re a great starting point for determining the root cause of Wi-Fi connectivity issues, or for meeting compliance requirements from auditing or regulatory authorities.